openvinotoolkit/open_model_zoo/models/public/cocosnet/cocosnet.md

     - H - image height
     - W - image width

-    Expected color order is BGR.
+    Expected color order is BGR (At original model expected color order is RGB).

 3. name: "ref_seg_map", shape: [1x151x256x256] - A mask (one-hot label map) for reference image in the format [BxCxHxW],
    where: